 Best for marine life

 Both reefs are brimming with diverse marine life.
-The Great Barrier Reef is home to over 1,500 species of tropical fish, 134 species of sharks and rays, 10,000 species of sponges, and 4,000 species of molluscs.
-You’ll likely see sea cucumbers, sea slugs, clownfish, parrotfish, angelfish, butterflyfish, giant clams and various other species when you’re in the water.
+The Great Barrier Reef is home to over 1,500 species of tropical fish, 130 shark and ray species, and 3,000 species of molluscs.
+You’ll likely see sea cucumbers, sea slugs, clownfish, parrotfish, angelfish, butterflyfish, giant clams and heaps of other fish when you’re in the water.

 It’s also home to larger sea creatures including 30 species of dolphins and whales, and six types of turtles.
-You’re never guaranteed to see bigger animals when snorkelling or diving, but you have a good chance of seeing pods of humpbacks and dwarf minke whales (and gorgeous baby calves) between May and August when they migrate back to Antarctica.
+You’re never guaranteed to see bigger animals when snorkelling or diving, but you have a good chance of seeing pods of humpbacks and dwarf minke whales (and gorgeous calves) between May and August when they migrate from Antarctica.
 Bottlenose dolphins live in the water all year round, but you might also be lucky to see Indo-Pacific humpback, spinner and Australian snubfin dolphins.
-Keep a lookout for these inquisitive beings riding the waves from your boat.
+Look out for these curious critters riding the bow of your boat.

 The biggest drawcard for Ningaloo is the opportunity to swim with whale sharks.
-They migrate through the waters between mid-March and July to hunt for tasty krill and plankton.
+They migrate between mid-March and July to hunt for krill and plankton.
 These gentle giants span up to 10 metres long and seeing them up close is nothing short of magical.
-Ningaloo Reef also has one of the largest gatherings of humpback whales in the world.
-They join the whale sharks from June until November on their journey back to Antarctica.
-If you manage to see both species… well, you’ve hit the jackpot.
+Ningaloo Reef also has one of the largest gatherings of humpbacks in the world.
+They join the whale sharks from June until November on their journey from Antarctica.
+If you manage to see both species, you’ve hit the jackpot.

 Best for coral